asaravis/Conflict-Events-Health-Facility-Disruption/README.md

 ## Code Documentation:
 More detailed information can be found in Code_Documentation.doc which provides detailed background/rationale, codebook, methodology, analysis model, and code walkthrough.

+## Contact Information
+For questions or suggestions, please contact Arden Saravis at ardens514@gmail.com.